Contrasting Cellcom Israel (OTCMKTS:CELJF) & Partner Communications (NASDAQ:PTNRY)

-Cellcom Israel (OTCMKTS:CELJF – Get Rating) and Partner Communications (NASDAQ:PTNRY – Get Rating) are both small-cap computer and technology companies, but which is the superior business?
-We will compare the two businesses based on the strength of their analyst recommendations, institutional ownership, dividends, earnings, profitability, valuation and risk.
+Partner Communications (NASDAQ:PTNRY – Get Rating) and Cellcom Israel (OTCMKTS:CELJF – Get Rating) are both small-cap computer and technology companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their institutional ownership, dividends, analyst recommendations, profitability, risk, valuation and earnings.

+This table compares Partner Communications and Cellcom Israel’s net margins, return on equity and return on assets.

 |Cellcom Israel